NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 ## Merging and using

-At this point, the data is normalized as far as we get, and ready to be used or reformatted in whatever form you choose.
+At this point, the data is (mostly) normalized, and ready to be used or reformatted in whatever form you choose.
 For example, the separate tables could be put into a database, and later joined together by their respective ids, potentially in permanent database views.
 The ids and qualitative values could optionally be constrained through foreign keys, but this should not be needed.

-Alternatively, we could continue in for example R, and join them together manually.
+Alternatively, we could continue in for example R, and join the tables together manually.
 By the naming conventions used, this should be self-explanatory but even so, here is a table outlining the tables and the columns that can be used to join them together.